SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Testing](#testing) > [Injection](#injection) > [This section](#exploit-the-test-tools)

 In general, a clean programming style will let you do much of the work with standard ABAP unit tests and test doubles.
-However, there are tools that will allow you to tackle trickier cases in elegant ways:

-- Use the OSQL test environment (`CL_OSQL_TEST_ENVIRONMENT`) to test complex OpenSQL statements by redirecting them to test data defined in the unit test without interfering with the rest of the system.

-- Use the CDS test environment (`CL_CDS_TEST_ENVIRONMENT`) to test your CDS views.

-A list of the available frameworks with examples can be found in [this repository](https://github.com/sautermi0/ABAPTestIsolationDemo).
+A list of the available frameworks with examples can be found in [this repository](https://github.com/SAP-samples/abap-test-isolation-examples).
 The repository might not be completely compliant with the CleanABAP-style guide, it only provides examples to help with test isolation tools.

 #### Use test seams as temporary workaround